VilkDog/shard-board-prototype/README.md

 Instructions:
     1. Install CircuitPython onto your RPI
     2. Download this code and place it in your RPI Pico drive
+    3. Download the adafruit HID drivers and place the adafruit_hid.keyboard and         *.keycode in your /lib/ on your RPI
     3. Enjoy :3

 Credits: